-The .22 long was introduced in 1871 and was expected to be a natural progression from .22 CB to .22 Short and beyond.
-The goal was improving the performance of the .22 Short by lengthening the case and boosting the powder charge, but retaining the 29 grain bullet of the .22 Short.
+The .22 Long was introduced in 1871, and was expected to be a natural progression from the .22 CB to the .22 Short and beyond.
+To improve the performance of the .22 Short, the case was lengthened and the powder charge boosted, while retaining the 29 grain bullet of the .22 Short.

-The .22 Long was the most powerful .22 rimfire cartridge for fifteen years before being supplanted by the .22 Long Rifle.
-The .22 Long Rifle fired a heavier bullet and was propelled by a more powerful charge, quickly outpacing the popularity of the .22 Long and making the .22 Long an “orphan” cartridge.
-The .22 Long was louder than the .22 Short yet less powerful than the .22 LR.
+For 15 years, the .22 Long was the most powerful .22 rimfire cartridge.
+It was later supplanted by the .22 Long Rifle, which fired a heavier bullet and was propelled by a more powerful charge, quickly making the .22 Long an “orphan."
+The .22 Long was louder than the .22 Short, yet less powerful than the .22 LR.
 So what was the .22 Long offering to shooters?
-Perhaps it was meant to be a compromise, a “best of both worlds” cartridge?
-Unfortunately, this compromise answered a question that was never asked.
-According to a shooting icon from the 1900's, author Jack O’Connor, the .22 long was a “pretty useless contraption.”
+Perhaps it was meant to be a compromise – a “best of both worlds” cartridge.
+Unfortunately, according to shooting icon Jack O’Connor, the .22 Long was a “pretty useless contraption.”